marcosfavat/dino/Materials-node-setup-builder.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_height_map_example.jpg)
 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_height_map_node_setup.jpg)

 This node setup is specific to the object on which the material is applied because it depends on the bounding box of the object and currently there is no node to get bounding box attribute of an object.
-So, the script add 2 *Value* nodes for zmin and zmax properties.
+So, the script add 2 *Value* nodes for specify zmin and zmax properties.

 To get Z values of the mesh we use the *Position* attribute of the *Geometry* node, witch provide object coordinates in world space. *Separate XYZ* node is used to extract Z component of the vector.